veny/dumon/README.md

 * gem published on http://rubygems.org/gems/dumon

 ### START
- > ruby -r dumon -e 'Dumon::run'
+ > ruby -r dumon -e 'Dumon::App.instance.run'

 * or add GEM PATH (see 'gem environment') into your PATH and then